13luiscabral13/SDLE/docs/Design.md

 - An end-to-end system without the user being aware of the cloud implementation, including details such as the number of available servers or their corresponding addresses;
 - Elimination of the need for a fixed connection between the client and server or a fixed number of servers always available;

-The implemented proxy server serves a critical additional function: load balancing.
+The implemented proxy server serves a critical additional function: load balancing [4].
 Load balancing is essential to prevent performance degradation or bottlenecks when handling extensive requests on a single server, ultimately enhancing the efficiency of the entire system.
 To achieve load balancing, we employ the ZeroMQ library, utilizing ROUTER-REQ connections in both the frontend (client-proxy connection) and the backend (proxy-server connection).

 <p align="center">
   <img src="../imgs/Proxy.png">
   <p align="center">Figure 3: Proxy as load balancer</p>
 </p><br>

 The core of the solution lies in the strategic management and distribution of data.
-The proposals for replication and sharding are directly informed by the architecture of Amazon Dynamo [N], providing a concrete and proven strategy for achieving scalability and resilience.
+The proposals for replication and sharding are directly informed by the architecture of Amazon Dynamo [1], providing a concrete and proven strategy for achieving scalability and resilience.

 <p align="center">
   <img src="../imgs/Node.png">